hs282/hop-calendar/docs/SRS.md

 - Students can mark tasks as being complete
 - External links to Gradescope, Piazza, instructors' personal course websites
 - Connections to SIS, Blackboard
+- Course info is scraped and loaded into database from SIS, Blackboard, etc so that instructors don't have to make an account for this app
+- Students can view list of tasks in order of priority

 ## Software Architecture
 This application will only be for Web (browser) based users, although it will be responsive to mobile browser aspect ratios.